kubernetes/website/content/en/blog/_posts/2023-12-13-scheduler-queueinghint/index.md

 ## Scheduling queue

-The scheduler stores all unscheduled Pods in an internal component that we call the Scheduling Queue.
+The scheduler stores all unscheduled Pods in an internal component that we - SIG Scheduling - call the _scheduling queue_.

-The _scheduling queue_ is composed of three data structures: _ActiveQ_, _BackoffQ_ and _Unschedulable Pod Pool_.
+The scheduling queue is composed of three data structures: _ActiveQ_, _BackoffQ_ and _Unschedulable Pod Pool_.
 - ActiveQ: It holds newly created Pods or Pods which are ready to be retried for scheduling.
 - BackoffQ: It holds Pods which are ready to be retried, but are waiting for a backoff period, which depends on the number of times the scheduled attempted to schedule the Pod.
 - Unschedulable Pod Pool: It holds Pods which should not be scheduled for now, because they have a Scheduling Gate or because the scheduler attempted to schedule them and nothing has changed in the cluster that could make the Pod schedulable.